abetusk/dev/projects/laser-spike/laser-spike.md

 There are some major points of interest that I believe are worth mentioning.
 Here is a list, in no particular order:

-* The laser diodes are 5mw and don't pose a significant risk to people eyesight.
+* The laser diodes are 5mW and don't pose a significant risk to people's eyesight.
   Though people shouldn't stare directly into the laser diode, it's akin to staring straight into a flashlight...bad if done without looking away but no real danger of being blinded by accident.